danrouse/bsq-qounters-minus/README.md

 # Qounters-

 Store brand version of [*Counters+*](https://github.com/Caeden117/CountersPlus) for the Oculus Quest version of Beat Saber.
-Adds a variety of configurable ~~Counters~~ Qounters to display information in-game.
+Adds a variety of configurable ~~Counters~~ Qounters to display statistics in-game.

 Configure your Qounters from the Mod Settings menu (Main menu → Settings (gear icon) → Mod Settings → Qounters-)